 - Install a safety net around the perimeter of the trampoline.

 - Ensure the trampoline is set on level ground.

 - Avoid somersaults or flips.

 - Provide adult supervision at all times.

-Many injuries still occur despite adult supervision.
-Because of the overall risk, many homeowners insurance policies do not cover trampoline-related injury.
+Many injuries still occur despite adult supervision, Dr. Goodwin notes.
+Because of the overall risk, many homeowners insurance policies don’t cover trampoline-related injury.

-The absolute safest way to avoid trampoline injury is to stay off of them.
+The absolute safest way to avoid trampoline injury?
+Stay off of them.